Comic Strip Yappy

 to which someone in your family – or, just as

-likely, you – subscribed?) that were titled
+likely, you – subscribed?) that were entitled

 “Special Report 2” and “Special Report 3.”